dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King-Armour.markdown

 ![spiky](/assets/head_spike.jpg){: .center}

-I used my finger and a butter knife while the treeflex was hot to fold it all around that centre crease, and just pressed it against my nose for the nose bridge.
+I used my finger and a butter knife while the treeflx was hot to fold it all around that centre crease, and just pressed it against my nose for the nose bridge.
 I think the only other changes after that were slightly thinning the spike at the top; otherwise, I hit close to bullseye first go.

 #### The Band
 Made a strip an inch or two wide, wrapped it around my head, cut it appropriately, pretty easy.
 Made sure to make this longer than felt necessary, since the front part of the helmet was supposed to sit out from my face a bunch, so I could cover my face in black cloth to give the illusion of an empty helmet that the film does so well.
 The spikes were two to three inches, cut from 15mm dowel and belt-sanded into spikes.
 Hot glue stuck them on nicely.
 They occasionally fall off, but are easy to stick back on so I haven't bothered with anything stronger.

 #### The Cheeks
 The cheeks took a lot of back and forth, especially for minor tweaking, in front of a mirror.
-One thing I like about treeflex is that you can write on it, so I would make changes, wear it a bit, see how I liked it, compare to the pictures I had, and then write down my notes exactly on the piece itself where the changes needed to be.
+One thing I like about treeflx is that you can write on it, so I would make changes, wear it a bit, see how I liked it, compare to the pictures I had, and then write down my notes exactly on the piece itself where the changes needed to be.

 The cheeks are not flat pieces; they curve with the face a bit and have their own waves and so on.
 Templates only got me so far, but I think I started from a strong spot.
 Here you can see I've drawn some attempts, molded them back in, and cut new attempts: